|

 testable.
 That is we can challenge

 these entities with the chance of proving them wrong.
 And that is a very significant test indeed.
-But
+But let’s

-number of other significant contributions.
+loop amongst a number of other significant contributions.
+Boyd’s Trinity was; people,

 ideas, things.
-People create
+People

-schemata, paradigms, perspectives, perceptions, beliefs, viewpoints,
+models, schemata, paradigms, perspectives, perceptions, beliefs, viewpoints,

 assumptions, opinion, or whatever else you wish to call them.
 These allow us to interact in the way that

 we do and to create the things in our world around us.
 People, ideas, things, in that order.
-There
+There is an

-is an important convergence between inherent simplicity and theory.
-Taleb in his book The Black Swan argues that we have a confirmation bias; once we
+important convergence between inherent simplicity and theory.
+Taleb in his book The Black

-develop an opinion we tend to look for confirmation and we tend to ignore
+opinion we tend to look for confirmation and we tend to ignore failure.
+You might like to level such an assertion

-an assertion against me.
-However, I
+against me.
+However, I have a defense,

-have a defense, and that is that the simpler a theory is, the more likely we
+and that is that the simpler a theory is, the more likely we can find a case

-can find a case where it might fail.
-Simpler
+where it might fail.
+Simpler theory

-theory is better testable, simpler theory applies to more and more cases than
+is better testable, simpler theory applies to more and more cases than a complex theory and therefore it should be

-might falsify it.
-The greater the
+easier to find an instance that might falsify it.
+The greater the chance to falsify a theory,

-chance to falsify a theory, and yet remaining unable to do so, the more
+and yet remaining unable to do so, the more robust the theory becomes and the

-robust the theory becomes and the more likely we are to be near to the
+more likely we are to be near to the understanding of an underlying

-Thus there is a convergence between inherent simplicity and good
+reality.
+Thus there is a convergence

-theory (with all of its practical implications).
-Anyway,
+between inherent simplicity and good theory (with all of its practical implications).
+Anyway, enough

-both a batch manufacturer and a significant supplier to Toyota.
+batch manufacturer and a significant supplier to Toyota.
 Their batch production mode had always

 caused them to decline “offers” from Toyota to improve their process and